How to prevent mosquito bites

 Insect-proof screen doors and windows that close properly are an important consideration when choosing your accommodation abroad.

-Mosquitoes depend on water storage to lay their eggs, so it is wise to keep away from:
+Mosquitoes lay their eggs in any kind of fairly still fresh water rather than sea water, so it is wise to keep away from:

 - water-filled containers such as flower pots, bird baths and buckets